 Restrictions New Jersey law generally prohibits D&X procedures;[1]N.J.
 STAT.
 ANN. § 2A:65A-6. although the ban was held unconstitutional, the statute has not been repealed.[2]Planned Parenthood v.
 Farmer, 220 F.3d 127 (3d Cir.
 2000).
 Likewise, the legislature has not repealed a requirement that a parent or legal guardian be notified about a minor’s abortion,[3]N.J.
 STAT.
 ANN. […]

-Restrictions Massachusetts generally restricts abortion at twenty-four weeks LMP,[1]MASS.
+Restrictions Massachusetts generally restricts abortion at twenty-four week post-fertilization,[1]MASS.
 GEN. LAWS ch.
 112, § 12M.
-Massachusetts law generally requires that one parent or guardian or a judge consent to a minor’s abortion if the young person is under 16.[2]Id. § 12R.
-Massachusetts law requires providers to report certain abortions to the state.[3]Id. § 12Q.
-Massachusetts […]
+See id. § 12K (defining pregnancy as “the presence of an implanted human embryo or fetus in the uterus”).
+Massachusetts law generally requires that one parent or guardian or a judge consent to a minor’s abortion if the young person […]

 Restrictions Maryland law requires that a parent or legal guardian be notified about a minor’s abortion[1]MD.
 CODE., HEALTH-GEN. § 20-103(a). but physicians can waive notice in certain instances.[2]Id. § 20-103(c)(1).
 Maryland’s targeted regulation of abortion providers (TRAP) laws include requirements related to facilities[3]MD.
 CODE, HEALTH-GEN. § 20-209; MD.
 CODE REGS.
 10.12.01.01-20. and transfer protocols.[4]MD.
 CODE […]